Slobodan Komljenović

-Slobodan Komljenović (Слободан Комљеновић, born 2 January 1971) is a football manager and retired footballer who played as either a central or right defender.
+Slobodan Komljenović (Слободан Комљеновић, born 2 January 1971) is a Serbian football manager and retired footballer who played as either a central or right defender.

 He played several years in Germany in representation of five teams, namely Eintracht Frankfurt, also representing Zaragoza in Spain for two and a half seasons.

 At international level, Komljenović appeared for Yugoslavia in one World Cup and one European Championship.
+He earned a total of 22 caps, scoring 3 goals.

 Club career

 Born in Frankfurt, West Germany, Komljenović joined hometown side Eintracht Frankfurt in 1990, from amateurs SG 01 Hoechst.
 He made his Bundesliga debut on 21 November 1992, playing the full 90 minutes in a 0–0 away draw against FC Schalke 04, and finished his debut season with 18 first-team appearances, being a very important defensive unit in the following years, and suffering top flight relegation in 1996.

 Komljenović returned to the top division with MSV Duisburg, only missing three games with the Zebras in his two seasons combined, and helping them to two consecutive eighth-place finishes.
 In 1999, he moved to 1.
 FC Kaiserslautern, helping the club qualify to the UEFA Cup in his first season, but being sparingly used in his second, where he played seven times in the team's quarterfinal run in European competition.

 Aged 30, Komljenović signed for Real Zaragoza in La Liga, appearing 15 times in his first season, which ended in relegation.
 In January 2004, after having contributed to the Aragonese return to the top division but spending the following months without any official appearances, he returned to Germany and joined SV Wacker Burghausen in the second division.

 After two seasons in the same category with TSV 1860 Munich, Komljenović retired from football at the age of 35, amassing German top flight totals of 210 games and ten goals.
 In January 2007, after taking a six-month break, he signed for Union Weißkirchen in Austria (third level) and, in June of the following year, he joined another semi-professional side, VfR Jettingen from Bavaria, competing in Bezirksliga Schwaben-Nord, the eight-tier of German football league system.

 During the 2009–10 season, Komljenović returned to the land of his ancestors and became the director of football at Bosnian club FK Laktaši.
 At the time of his arrival to the post, the club was dead last in the league standings, and finally suffered top flight relegation as second from last.